KSB2003/LabReports/LabReport5.md

 results of running a bash for loop?
 Did you search through manually?
 Did you use some other programmatic idea?)

-Answer: I searched through manually.
+Answer: I searched through manually for both test cases.

 ## Test 1: 495

-Describe which implementation is correct, or neither if both give the wrong output:
+## Describe which implementation is correct, or neither if both give the wrong output:
  - My group's implementation is wrong and the provided implementation is correct.

+## Provide a link to the test-file with different-results (in the provided repository or your repository , either is fine)

 [test-495](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/495.md)

+## Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).

 Output of provided implementation: